 Steve Wojcik, Officer, Chair

 Health Policy Consultant; former VP of Public Policy, National Business Group on Health

-Steven Wojcik is Vice President of Public Policy at the National Business Group on Health and is responsible for leading the Business Group's public policy work and external communications.
-He has over 25 years of experience in health policy development, analysis and research, government relations, corporate communications and public affairs.
+Steven Wojcik is retired Vice President of Public Policy at the National Business Group on Health.
+For over twenty years, he was responsible for leading the Business Group's public policy strategy and external communications.
+Prior to that, he managed government relations and policy analysis for major national insurers in California, having started his career in health policy research, analysis, and program evaluation.
+He has over 30 years of experience in health policy development, analysis and research, government relations, corporate communications, and public affairs.

 Rebecca Segal, Officer, Secretary

 President & Chief Executive Officer of Fauquier Health

 A strategic healthcare leader with more than a decade of hospital operations experience, Rebecca Segal joins Fauquier after a five-year tenure as CEO at Rutherford Regional Health System (RRHS).
 During her time at RRHS, the hospital made strides in physician recruitment, expanding access to primary and specialty care through their region, and in employee engagement and patient safety and experience.
 The facility also had improvements in quality outcomes and reductions in preventable harms.

 Prior to RRHS, Rebecca served as the Chief Operating Officer of Lake Cumberland Regional Hospital, a LifePoint Health facility in Somerset, KY., and as assistant administrator for two other LifePoint facilities in Virginia and West Virginia and has been in the industry since 2001.